bkw777/aDIPters/README.md

 Since this board goes into a very standard socket and replaces a very standard pinout chip, there are countless places it may be used, but here are just a few:

-:Tandy Model 102 system rom
+ Tandy Model 102 system rom
-:Tandy Model 200 system rom
+ Tandy Model 200 system rom
-:Tandy Model 600 system roms
+ Tandy Model 600 system roms
-:NEC PC-8201 system rom
-:NEC PC-8201 option rom
+ NEC PC-8201 system and option roms
-:NEC PC-8300 option rom
+ NEC PC-8300 option rom
+ Olivetti M10 system and option roms
+ Kyotronic KC-85 system and option roms

-The chip may be programmed by placing the board directly in a programmers' zif socket.
+The chip may be programmed by setting the jumpers for programming and placing the board directly in a programmers' zif socket.

 ## FlexROM_100
 ![](FlexROM_100.jpg)